Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Introduction

-Another common approach is to construct a multiscale system in order to incorporate micro-scale features (such as micropores and inclusions) in macro-scale solution, which can be carried out either over the entire structure or only inside the regions of interest.
-According to \cite{tadmor_miller_2011}, these two techniques are identified as hierarchical and partitioned-domain concurrent multiscale methods, respectively, at which both scale solutions are computed simultaneously.
-In the hierarchical approach, micro and macro-scale solutions are addressed at the same time and positions, while for the partitioned-domain approach, a particular part of the domain is resolved with micro-scale governing equations and the rest of the medium with macro-scale governing equations.
+To improve the approximation of the coarse scale region a multiscale system can be constructed to incorporate microscale features (such as micro-pores and inclusions) in macroscale solutions.
+This can be carried out either over the entire structure or only inside regions of interest.
+These two approaches can be classified as hierarchical and partitioned-domain concurrent multiscale methods \cite{tadmor_miller_2011}, respectively, at which both scale solutions are computed simultaneously.
+In the hierarchical approach, micro and macroscale solutions are addressed at the same time and positions, while for the partitioned-domain approach, a particular part of the domain is resolved with microscale governing equations and the rest of the medium with macroscale governing equations.
 The hierarchical approach, also known as computational homogenization, was proposed in a simplified version based on the effective medium by \cite{Eshelby57,Mori1973} to homogenize heterogeneities in terms of volume fractions, and then developed with fewer restrictions and for a broad range of problems; such as first and second order computational homogenization methods (see for instance \cite{Sanchez2013,Nguyen2012, Akbari.kerfriden.ea.18}).
 These approaches rely on the assumption of the existence of scale separation.
-When this assumption is violated, mainly in critical regions with local defects such as crack tips, damages, and holes, the partitioned domain approaches can be employed instead to alleviate this issue by directly modeling the critical regions with micro-scale governing equations.
-Partitioned domain approaches can be used to link either same or different mathematical models (in terms of physics and/or scales), such as continuum-to-continuum problems \cite{FISH1992539, Dhia06}, continuum models coupled with molecular dynamic simulations \cite{Xiao2004, Belytschko03,Silani.Talebi.ea.15, Talebi.Silani.ea.13} and coupled atomic-to-continuum models \cite{Tadmor1996, Wagner2003, Beex.Kerfriden.ea.14}.
+When this assumption is violated, mainly in critical regions with local defects such as crack tips, damages, and holes, the partitioned domain approaches can be employed instead to alleviate this issue by directly modeling the critical regions with microscale governing equations.
+Partitioned domain approaches can be used to link either same or different mathematical models (in terms of physics and/or scales), such as continuum-to-continuum problems \cite{FISH1992539, Dhia06}, continuum models coupled with molecular dynamic simulations \cite{Xiao2004, Belytschko03,Silani.Talebi.ea.15, Talebi.Silani.ea.13} and coupled atomic-to-continuum models \cite{Tadmor1996,rokovs2016variational,rokovs2017adaptive,magliulo2020contact,beex2015mechanical}.
+Belytschko et al. \cite{belytschko2008multiscale} proposed another class of partitioned-domain approaches for aggregation of discontinuities across different scales, which mainly treats material instabilities at critical regions.
+See \cite{krokos2021bayesian} and the references therein for recent advances of partitioned-domain approaches based on machine learning.
 We can use both hierarchical and partitioned-domain methods in a problem simultaneously \cite{Lloberas-Valls2012, Talebi.Silani.ea.14}.